YottaDB/YDBDoc/libyottadb/README.rst

 be directed to return token values of type ``ydb_token_t``.
 Depending on the circumstances, using tokens may save CPU cycles on type conversion.
 See `Tokens`_ below.
+*Consider whether to omit tokens on initial implementation.*

 ``ydb_tpfnptr_t`` -- A pointer to a function with a single ``void *`` parameter passed by value, and a single ``ydb_status__t`` parameter